High Holiday Service Schedule for 5782/2021

 Begin the season together with the taste of the Jewish New Year at the Community-wide Selichot Program and Service:

-A Community Selichot Program/Service, sponsored by the South Jersey Board of Rabbis and Cantors (SJBRC), will be held Saturday, September 12th, under the auspices of Shirat Hayam Congregation in Ventnor from 8:00pm to approximately 9:00pm.
+A Community Selichot Program/Service, sponsored by the South Jersey Board of Rabbis and Cantors (SJBRC), will be held via Zoom on Saturday, August 28th, under the auspices of Beth El Synagogue in Margate from 9:00pm to approximately 10:00pm.
 Join us for a solemn and meaningful Selichot Service, beginning with Havdalah, that will bring us a taste of the High Holy Days to come and will feature the area’s Rabbis and Cantors, including our own Rabbi Fox.

-For more information on the community-wide Selichot Service, which will help us prepare for the Jewish New Year to begin several days later, please contact the synagogue office or Rabbi Fox or contact Shirat Hayam Congregation for a link — see more information here.
+For more information on the community-wide Selichot Service, which will help us prepare for the Jewish New Year to begin several days later, please contact the synagogue office or Rabbi Fox or contact Beth El Synagogue for a link.

 The High Holy Days at Temple Beth Shalom via Zoom:

-Please also join us via Zoom on Friday, September 18th, beginning at 8:00pm, as well as Saturday and Sunday, September 19th & 20th, beginning at 10:00am, for a joyous, spiritual New Year’s celebration with Rabbi Fox and our mellifluous-voiced High Holidays Cantor, Cantor Nancy Abramson.
+Please also join us via Zoom on Monday, September 6th, beginning at 8:00pm, as well as Tuesday and Wednesday, September 7th & 8th, beginning at 10:00am, for a joyous, spiritual New Year’s celebration with Rabbi Fox and our mellifluous-voiced High Holidays Cantor, Cantor Robert Freedman.
 Our services will be partitioned into two sessions with a brief break in between to reduce online fatigue.
+Click here to read about our new High Holidays Cantor, Cantor Robert Freedman.

 Here are some important documents (in PDF format) to make our High Holidays services run smoothly and our experience that much more uplifting and meaningful: